twimirv/videoconvert/README.md

 This script uses FFMPEG to convert all mp4-files in a directory for web use.
 Custom settings available.

+Poster-images are automatically generated for each converted video file.

 ## Installation:

 1. Clone repository